sebiglesias/koibanx-front/README.md

 ## Assumptions and Caveats

-- *Generic Table*: I tried making the table quite "generic".
+- **Generic Table**: I tried making the table quite "generic".
 Even if the object of the data changes, the developer can easily add a string to an array in the App.tsx file.
 Same occurs with filters and "orderable" columns.
 I laid ground for including different types of filters for different data types in the searchbox as well.
-- *Table search approach*: I thought of making the AWS table approach, where some filters affect the local data shown in the table without making a new request.
+- **Table search approach**: I thought of making the AWS table approach, where some filters affect the local data shown in the table without making a new request.
 At the end I went with sending a request with anything that affects the query parameter, EXCEPT when typing on the search box, as I found it a bit annoying to type 1 character and send a request.
-- *Not taking security precautions*: I just copied and pasted the input from several filters, but the input in the searchbox can be used to send "sql-injection-ish" requests, I decided those checkups go beyond the scope of this challenge, but it could be implemented somewhere around the method that generates the queryParameter or even at the component level, restricting available input.
+- **Not taking security precautions**: I just copied and pasted the input from several filters, but the input in the searchbox can be used to send "sql-injection-ish" requests, I decided those checkups go beyond the scope of this challenge, but it could be implemented somewhere around the method that generates the queryParameter or even at the component level, restricting available input.
+- **Table CSS**: I used some css from and icons from the [MUI](https://mui.com/) library, but did not use any of their components for the table.
+- **Column ordering**: I did the column order in a bit of a rush, I misread the assignment and totally skipped that.
+I only realized when I gave the challenge a final check up, and it's css is not my best work but the video shows it's functionality.
+Just in case it is not understandable, columns start as unordered, click once and they are ordered ASC, click once more and they are ordered DESC, (now the arrow is red) click a final time and the ordering should be canceled.